Rushanksavant/Confidential-Message-Emotion-Classifier/README.md

 # Applications
 - Training chatbots to learn emotions and chat securely.
 Most of our interactions with bots are transactional in nature.
 Order me a pizza.
 Tell me today’s weather.
 Remind me to buy flowers for Mom.
 But a growing breed of chatbots are being designed to do something far more impactful: "make us feel better".
 And guess if the bot is able to know your emotion through your securely transmitted message, sounds good right?
-- Classification of people in your friend list based on the set of emotions the frequently exhibit with you during the secured chat.
+- Classification of people in your friend list based on the set of emotions they frequently exhibit with you during the secured chat.
 Or answering just good and neutral emotion messages on a stressful day.
 - Keeping track of emotions of a mentally ill based on their messages by the doctor.

 # Conclusion
-Our emotions can be a result of our past and present conditions and can be analyzed based on our text messages, privacy being the right can be compromised if text messages are used in a wrong way.
+Our emotions can be a result of our past and present conditions and can be analyzed based on our text messages, and hence privacy can be compromised if text messages are used in a wrong way.